codetree/stripe_migrant/README.md

 # StripeMigrant

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/stripe_migrant`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to your new StripeMigratnt!
+StripeMigrant will enable you to migrate the contents of one stripe account to another stripe account.
+See `./examples` to learn more or run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation